ssd-tutorials/checkbox-copy/README.md

-# checkbox-copy
+# Copy field content with checkbox
-Exercise files for the course Copy field content with checkbox
+Exercise files for the course **Copy field content with checkbox**